fizalihsan/fizalihsan.github.io/source/technology/webconcepts.md

   - (1) *Capture Phase*:  In the first phase, the event travels down through the event targets towards the target of the event.
 This is known as the **capture phase**.
   - (2) *Target Phase*: When the event hits the event target, it then travels through the target.
 This is the second phase known as the **target phase**.
   - (3) *Bubble Phase*: After that's completed, then the event goes back up to the root event target in the **bubble phase**.
+- Event Options
+  - An event's behaviour can be configured
+    - **bubbles**: Conditionally allow the  Bubble phase.
+    - **cancelable**: Conditionally allow an event to be canceled.
+Canceling an event prevents the events default behaviour.

 | {% img /technology/domevents1.png %} | {% img /technology/domevents2.png %} |
 | {% img /technology/domevents3.png %} |  |